koniarik/vari/README.md

 vari::vref<int, std::string> p3 = p2;
 ```

-This also interacts well with `take`:
+This feature also works seamlessly with `take`:

 ```cpp
 struct a_t{};